prettier/prettier-vscode/README.md

 ## Configuration

 This extension uses [Prettier Configuration files](https://prettier.io/docs/en/options.html) to set formatting options.
 Options are searched recurisevly down from the file being formatted so if you want to apply prettier settings to your entire project simply set a configuration in the root.
-Settings can also be configured through VS Code - however, these settings will only apply while running the extension, not will running prettier through the command line.
+Settings can also be configured through VS Code - however, these settings will only apply while running the extension, not when running prettier through the command line.
+The recommended approach is to only use the prettier configuration files.

 ### Configuring Default Options